atdrago/pod-monster/README.md

 <h1 align="center">👾<br />Pod Monster</h1>

-[Pod Monster](https://pod.monster/) is a front-end implementation of many, but not all, of the features specified in new podcast namespace a.k.a.
+[Pod Monster](https://pod.monster/) is a mobile-first, web-focused, front-end implementation of many, but not all, of the features specified in new podcast namespace, a.k.a.
 Podcasting 2.0.

 The following documentation is meant for developers trying to run this project.
 If you're attempting to learn more about Pod Monster itself, please visit the [About page](https://pod.monster/about).